 Indy East Art Peace was created by NEAR and the Arts Council, with support from the City of Indianapolis and the participation of the IMPD, the Marion County Prosecutor’s Office, and the Indy Public Safety Foundation, to combine these community- and city-based efforts with the creative energy of artists, well known for their ability to inspire activity that brings community together, promotes positive use of public space, and looks at challenges in a completely unexpected way.
 The project intends to take advantage of these three different streams of expertise, and adds training, planning time, and, most importantly, compensation, to create knowledgeable, empowered, and productive teams.
 As the project progresses, teams will develop ideas for action and will vet them with the community at large during a “pitch night” event, where the preferred ideas will be identified for execution.
 Along with the project ideas, Indy East Art Peace will develop evaluation metrics and a process toolkit so the effects of future actions can be tracked and the techniques of Indy East Art Peace can inspire other neighborhoods.

-The Rural Street corridor, between Brookside Avenue and E. Washington Street, was chosen as the Art Peace project area because it is a crime “hot spot” for the East District; it is also the focus of current efforts by NEAR in the areas of economic development and housing.
+The Rural Street corridor, between Brookside Avenue and E. Washington Street, was chosen as the Art Peace project area because it has been identified as an area of high crime for the East District by IMPD; it is also the focus of current efforts by NEAR in the areas of economic development and housing.
 Six neighborhoods come together here in very different ways to solve common challenges; infusing this interaction with artistic energy for a positive result is the goal of Indy East Art Peace.